 Like many models over $500, the ARF Sport 5.5AT comes with digital incline adjustment and a built-in audio system for connected phones.
 The specifications are similar to the NordicTrack, but AFG Sport only reaches 10mph.
 It also comes with nine preloaded workouts instead of 20.
 However, it still has the longer 55" length for runners.
-It also features a fan to blow cool air into the faces of runners, along with a heart rate monitor.
+It also features a fan to blow cool air into the faces of runners, along with a pulse monitor.

 Unlike the NordicTrack, the AFG Sport does fold for easier storage.
 However, users should keep in mind that the models with digital incline adjustments tend to be heavier.
 The AFG Sport weighs 212 pounds, as compared to the 52 lb Trac Pro 735W.